 Let’s take a look at some bats that hibernate, some that migrate and some that do both.

-Bats That Hibernate
+Most Bats Hibernate in Winter

 A few of the more common bat species that undergo hibernation are: